daily-demos/llm-talk/README.md

 npm run dev
 ```

-Navigate to the web-app port shown in your terminal after the final command above.
-It will automatically open a Daily call with the bot joined; you can interact with the bot on this page.
+The above should open your default browser.
+If your browser does not open automatically, navigate to the web-app port shown in your terminal after the final command above.
+Once there, the application will automatically open a Daily call with the bot joined; you can interact with the bot on this page.

 - NOTE: By default the above command to launch flask will listen on `http://127.0.0.1:5000` and that path is specified in `static-pages/index.js`; if, for some reason, your flask instance is listening on a different host or port, edit this line in the file: